 by Marty Fahncke

-A few weeks later, I received an email from Julie Austin, the author of a book called “The Money Garden: How to plant the seeds for a lifetime of income”.
-It turns out I had provided Julie some information about Infomercial marketing almost a year ago, and she used my info in her new book which was just published!
+A few weeks later, I received an email from author Julie Austin, the author of a book called “The Money Garden: How to plant the seeds for a lifetime of income”.
+It turns out I had provided Julie some information about Infomercial marketing almost a year ago.
+And she used my info in her new book which was just published!
 (I’m on page 135…Woo hoo!)

 She sent me a copy of the book, and it occurred to me that The Money Garden was written PRECISELY for people like my friend.
 The book promises to “show you how to use the talents and skills you already have to create a lifetime of income, no matter where you’re starting from.”

 My Review: For me, The Money Garden was a quick read, and provided just a few “aha” moments.
-The author, Julie Austin has done a good job of distilling her many years of success as an entrepreneur, adding some outside expertise where appropriate, and has come up with a well-rounded “Entrepreneur 101” manual.
+The author, Julie Austin has done a good job of distilling her many years of success as an entrepreneur.
+She’s added some outside expertise where appropriate, and has come up with a well-rounded “Entrepreneur 101” manual.

 This is NOT a book for someone who is already a successful entrepreneur.
 While there are a few worthwhile “nuggets” of information in The Money Garden, I would say there are many other books more important for a successful entrepreneur to read.
 However, this book IS recommended for the following: